PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 determine local neighborhoods.
 From the ``postproc`` argument you might have guessed that this object is also a measure -- and your are right.
-This measure returns whatever value is computed by the basic measure (here this is a cross-validation) and assignes it to the feature representing the center of the sphere in the output dataset.
+This measure returns whatever value is computed by the basic measure (here this is a cross-validation) and assigns it to the feature representing the center of the sphere in the output dataset.
 For this initial example we are not interested in the full cross-validation output (error per each fold), but only in the mean error, hence we are using an appropriate mapper for